1975–76 ABA season

 The 1975–76 ABA season was the ninth and final season of the American Basketball Association.
-The shot clock was changed from 30 to 24 seconds to match the NBA.
-Dave DeBusschere was the league's new commissioner, its seventh and last.
-This was also the only season that did not use the East-West division setup.
-The NBA would adopt the ABA's three-point shot for the 1979–80 season.
+The shot clock was changed from 30 to 24 seconds in order to match the system that was utilized by the NBA.
+Former NBA player Dave DeBusschere was the league's newest commissioner after Tedd Munchak resigned, ultimately being its seventh and last one.
+This was also the only season that did not finish the season with the East-West division setup, as it was ultimately abandoned after the Utah Stars folded operations, being the third team to do so during the season.
+The NBA would later adopt the ABA's three-point shot, starting with the 1979–80 season, initially as a gimmick before making it a more permanent fixture to their league.

 Prior to the start of the season, the Memphis Sounds relocated to Baltimore, Maryland, and briefly became the Baltimore Hustlers, then the Baltimore Claws.
 The Claws folded during the preseason in October after playing three exhibition games.
 The San Diego Conquistadors were replaced for the 1975–76 season by the San Diego Sails, but folded in November, followed by the Utah Stars in early December.
-The Virginia Squires folded in May following the end of the season, unable to make a $75,000 league assessment.
+The Virginia Squires folded in May following the end of the regular season, but before the conclusion of the 1976 ABA Playoffs, due to them being unable to make a $75,000 league assessment (and $125,000 in back pay for their players) one month before league merger talks with the NBA began.

-The 1976 ABA All-Star Game saw the first place Denver Nuggets come from behind to defeat the ABA All Stars 144-138 in Denver.
+The 1976 ABA All-Star Game saw the first place Denver Nuggets come from behind to defeat the ABA All Stars 144–138 in Denver.
 The game saw the first ever Slam Dunk Contest, won by Julius Erving.

 With the conclusion of the season, the June 1976 ABA-NBA merger saw the Denver Nuggets, Indiana Pacers, New York Nets, and San Antonio Spurs join the NBA, while the Kentucky Colonels and Spirits of St. Louis accepted deals to fold.
-The deal accepted by the Spirits' owners, Ozzie and Daniel Silna, would turn out to be quite lucrative, as they agreed to receive a seventh of the television revenue generated by each of the four newly-added franchises in perpetuity.
+The deal accepted by the Spirits' owners, Ozzie and Daniel Silna, would turn out to be quite lucrative, as they agreed to receive a seventh of the television revenue generated by each of the four newly added franchises in perpetuity.